KadenNea/cst3106_labs/README.md

 ### Usage in App Sections
 - **User's Page**: Blue for headers, White background
 - **Admin Page**: Grey for headers, Light Blue accents

+### Structural Layout
+-Emphasizing a mobile-first, responsive design with a grid layout adaptable to various screen sizes.
+-Intuitive navigation, with a stationary top navigation bar on mobile devices and a vertical side bar for desktop usage, ensuring essential functions are always accessible.

 ### Colour Significance
 - Blue conveys trust and reliability, essential in a healthcare app.
 Grey and Light Blue provide a calm and professional look.